ekimz/ekimz/README.md

 ### 🏡 About Me

-- 📍 New York, New York
+- 📍 New York City since 2019
-- 📚 Data Science student in QMSS program at Columbia University
+- 📚 Data Science student in QMSS program at Columbia University, graduating May 2022
 - 💅 Hand model on occasion
 - 🌱 Learning how to cook for one
 - 👓 Pangram, Wordle, and Dordle enthusiast

-### :hammer_and_wrench: Languages and Tools
+### :hammer_and_wrench: Skills

 <div>
 Comfortable: